-Washington, DC, January 20, 2016 - Today the winners of the 2016 GRO1000 Gardens & Green Spaces Grant Awards Program were announced, during the The United States Conference of Mayors 84th Winter Meeting in Washington, DC.
-Four winning cities each received $40,000 in cash and product to develop and expand gardens and green spaces that will transform their communities.
-Read the press release.
+The application period for the 2017 GRO1000 Gardens and Green Spaces Grant Awards Program is now closed.
+Winners will be announced during the The United States Conference of Mayors 85th Winter Meeting in Washington, DC (January 17-19, 2017).
+Four winning cities will each receive $40,000 in cash and product to develop and expand gardens and green spaces that will transform their communities.

 Why Gardens and Green Spaces?

 To help drive garden and green space development in cities across the U.S., The United States Conference of Mayors (USCM) established a partnership with ScottsMiracle-Gro's GRO1000 Gardens and Green Spaces Program.
 Through this partnership, the USCM and its membership will collaborate with Scotts Miracle-Gro to bring gardens and green spaces to communities across the United States.
 Scotts Miracle-Gro launched GRO1000 in 2011.
 The outreach initiative is designed to create 1,000 gardens and green spaces in the U.S., Canada, Latin America and Europe by 2018, the Company's 150th anniversary.

 The United States Conference of Mayors and Scotts Miracle-Gro are committed to the development of gardens and green spaces across the nation.
 USCM is focused on strengthening and expanding its community garden strategy to maintain a leadership role in stewardship and development of our nation's green spaces, to recognize outstanding leadership and innovative solutions and to identify model green space initiatives and best practices.